borg6/HospitalHrManagement-System/website/versioned_docs/version-1.5/channel-line-sending-messages.md

 ]);
 ```

-For more info, refer to LINE's official doc, [Change icon and display name](https://developers.lin
+For more info, refer to LINE's official doc, [Change icon and display name](https://developers.line.biz/zh-hant/docs/messaging-api/icon-nickname-switch/#summary).

+## Rate Limits

+Just like many chat channels, LINE has rate limits for each endpoint.
+If you continue to send requests exceeding the rate limit for an extended period, your bot might stop responding.
+It is because LINE blocks incoming requests to your bot.

+You have to take care Rate Limits if you attempt to build a campaign bot with massive sudden traffic, e.g., super discount for Black Friday.

+### Send API

+For **Send API**, you have to follow the below Rate Limits:

+- 100,000 requests per minute
+- 1,700 requests per second

+For more information, please refer to LINE's API doc, [Rate Limits](https://developers.line.biz/en/reference/messaging-api/#rate-limits)